Notify me

 (Evan Fry, watch expert, Utah, US)

-Art is personal.
-Very few watches are clearly the creative expression of a single person (even when they’re marketed as such).
-Art is very much about the individual who created it, and what they are expressing, unlike design where a similarly functioning object by a different designer would be just as good.
 Each UnconstrainedTime limited edition or one-off watch is the creative expression of an individual, which is likely to be obvious when you look at them.
-Brian Madigan, who knew my creative work from when we were colleagues at University, commented when he saw the initial range of UnconstrainedTime watches, that “only you could have created these.“
+Brian Madigan, who knew my creative work from when we were colleagues at University, commented when he saw the initial range of UnconstrainedTime watches, that “only you could have created these watches.

 UnconstrainedTime is clearly based on the art jewellery concept (which uses complex forms and textures, and is defined as art).
-Most watches, in addition to their obvious engineering influence, are very much part of the fine jewellery space (which is design rather than art) being based on simple symbolic forms (such as perfect circles) and having highly polished surfaces, although there are a few recent examples of watches with some degree of an art jewellery influence added to their fine jewellery basis.
+Most watches, in addition to their obvious engineering influence, are very much part of the fine jewellery space (which is design rather than art) being based on simple symbolic forms (such as perfect circles or rectangles) and having highly polished surfaces, although there are a few recent examples of watches with some degree of an art jewellery influence added to their fine jewellery basis.
 See my infographic for comparison and examples of fine jewellery vs art jewellery.

 UnconstrainedTime watches don’t use the engineering or fine jewellery aspects of conventional watch design as a starting point . . . our simple, small foot-print time-display with neutral styling allows us to focus primarily on freely chosen aesthetics (art focuses on aesthetics, compared to design which focuses on functionality), exploring in conceptual spaces unrelated to the engineering and fine jewellery basis of almost all conventional watchmaking.
 Our watches are part of horology in a more fundamental way, using the concept of 12-hours-a-day from the ancient Near East.